 Anyone can view our Streetworks register by appointment, free of charge, during normal working hours.
-Alternatively you can find further information on current road and streetworks on somerset.roadworks.org and on our pages listed in Related services.
+You can find further information on current road and streetworks on somerset.roadworks.org and on our pages listed in Related services.

-In order to maintain their existing pipes, cables or other apparatus or to install new ones, all Statutory Undertakers (utility and cable companies) and licenced individuals have a legal right under the New Road and Street Works Act 1991 to dig in the public highway .
+In order to maintain their existing pipes, cables or other apparatus or to install new ones, all Statutory Undertakers (utility and cable companies) and licensed individuals have a legal right under the New Road and Street Works Act 1991 to dig in the public highway .